maddieamie/city-explorer/README.md

 10-12-2023 20:00  - Application now has a fully-functional express server, with a GET route for the location resource.
 10-14-2023 12:30  - Application ReadME updated with diagram and information.
+10-14-2023 17:11 - Application is now updated with map, CSS, and error display for lab 06.

 ## Credit and Collaborations